 CMHA-CEI's healthcare integration vision is to be a convener and partner in the implementation of healthcare integration by providing meaningful and manageable approaches in achieving outcomes and improving the overall quality of life for those we serve.
-Through the Healthcare integration committee each clinical program has defined a health integration project to work towards improved care coordination.
+Through the Healthcare Integration Committee there will be three workgroups to help drive healthcare integration initiatives.